turbinenreiter/MicroPythonSmallSats/text/Results.md

 A bar plot can be seen in Figure \\ref{fig:bars}.
 The mean times spent on each example per language show that the Python examples where generally processed quicker.
-A big standard deviation is present for which two reasons are already known: Firstly, the prior knowledge is not yet considered in the analysis.
+A big standard deviation is present for which two reasons are already known.
+Firstly, the prior knowledge is not yet considered in the analysis.
 Secondly, the survey participants where not told that the time spent on each example is measured, as to not induce stress.
 However, their smartphones were also not taken from them and